-- A contribution to education provision is likely to be required and will need to be agreed with the Local Education Authority in due course. - An Employment, Skills and Training Plan should be developed to ensure that employment opportunities during the build phase of the development can be accessed by local people and businesses as part of the procurement process.
+- A contribution to education provision is likely to be required and will need to be agreed with the Local Education Authority in due course. - An Employment, Skills and Training Plan should be developed to ensure that employment opportunities during the build phase of the development can be

+- accessed by local people and businesses as part of the procurement process.
 Such a plan is already being developed as part of the planning application. - Job opportunities created during the construction phase should be advertised/made actively available to local residents.
-Engaging with Cherwell District Council and Oxfordshire County Council will be useful in identifying what level of support is available to help with such activities.
+Engaging with Cherwell District Council and Oxfordshire County Council will be useful in identifying what level of support is available to help with such activities. - It is important that the development supports active travel to employment areas in the surrounding settlements.